dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 Can such a thing exist?
 The answer is no!
 In some sense, $D(\ZZ)$ is the best we can do -- in the world of d.g. categories, $D(\ZZ)$ is characterized as an initial object.
 If any other such category $C$ is produced, then tensoring a map $C \to D(\ZZ)$ yields a restriction/inclusion in the other direction.

 So we need to relax some of the conditions, i.e. by replacing d.g. categories with a simplicial or $\infty\dash$category, which have less strong linearity conditions on the hom-sets.
-Then there is something better, and the best we can do is the category of spectra $D(\mathbb S)$.
+Then there is something better, and the best we can do is the category of spectra $D(\SpS)$.